 Killington's Fall 2008 Display of Enormous Hay Sculptures Wowed Visitors

-My favorites were the bee and owl.
-My daughter loved the caterpillar.
+Our favorites were the bee and owl.
+Our daughter loved the caterpillar.
 In this photo tour, you'll be wowed by more than a dozen of these amazing hay bale sculptures in Vermont and perhaps be inspired to build your own this fall.

 Although the Killington Hay Festival is no longer celebrated, there are plenty of other reasons for an autumn visit to Killington including fall foliage gondola rides that whisk you to the top of Killington Peak, where you can dine and mountain bike.